gselander/ace-key-groupcomm-oscore/draft-ietf-ace-key-groupcomm-oscore.md

 The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED", "NOT RECOMMENDED", "MAY", and "OPTIONAL" in this document are to be interpreted as described in BCP 14 {{RFC2119}}{{RFC8174}} when, and only when, they appear in all capitals, as shown here.

-Readers are expected to be familiar with the terms and concepts described in the ACE framework for authentication and authorization {{I-D.ietf-ace-oauth-authz}}.
+Readers are expected to be familiar with:

+* The terms and concepts described in the ACE framework for authentication and authorization {{I-D.ietf-ace-oauth-authz}}.
 The terminology for entities in the considered architecture is defined in OAuth 2.0 {{RFC6749}}.
 In particular, this includes Client (C), Resource Server (RS), and Authorization Server (AS).

-Readers are expected to be familiar with the terms and concepts related to the CoAP protocol described in {{RFC7252}}{{I-D.dijk-core-groupcomm-bis}}.
-Note that, unless otherwise indicated, the term "endpoint" is used here following its OAuth definition, aimed at denoting resources such as /token and /introspect at the AS and /authz-info at the RS.
+* The terms and concepts related to the CoAP protocol described in {{RFC7252}}{{I-D.dijk-core-groupcomm-bis}}.
+Unless otherwise indicated, the term "endpoint" is used here following its OAuth definition, aimed at denoting resources such as /token and /introspect at the AS and /authz-info at the RS.
 This document does not use the CoAP definition of "endpoint", which is "An entity participating in the CoAP protocol".

+* The terms and concept related to the message formats and processing specified in {{I-D.ietf-ace-key-groupcomm}}, for provisioning and renewing keying material in group communication scenarios.

-Readers are expected to be familiar with the terms and concepts for protection and processing of CoAP messages through OSCORE {{RFC8613}} and through Group OSCORE {{I-D.ietf-core-oscore-groupcomm}} in group communication scenarios.
+* The terms and concepts for protection and processing of CoAP messages through OSCORE {{RFC8613}} and through Group OSCORE {{I-D.ietf-core-oscore-groupcomm}} in group communication scenarios.
 These include the concept of Group Manager, as the entity responsible for a set of groups where communications are secured with Group OSCORE.
 In this specification, the Group Manager acts as Resource Server.

 This document refers also to the following terminology.